 The Advisor Edition can only be distributed in its entirety to the Advisor’s clients.
 However, an additional Copyrights Add-on may be purchased for $249 that allows for data to be used in customized communications.

-The Full Version for $795 is the complete report and includes copyrights for purchasers to use the data in customized communications.
+The Standard Edition, formerly known as the Full Study, for $795 is the complete report and includes copyrights for purchasers to use the data in customized communications.

 Purchasers of the Advisor Edition are able to brand the cover to display the name of one advisor, his or her firm name, address, phone number and email.
 This will populate automatically using the information collected during the purchasing process.